-We see plenty of emotions from the Dragons’ on Dragons’ Den, such as anger and frustration, or elation when they land the entrepreneur of their dreams.
-But they were all unusually emotional in episode 3 (Sunday, August 25th) as a young Malaysian entrepreneur entered the show.
+We see plenty of emotions from the Dragons on Dragons’ Den, such as anger and frustration, or elation when they land the entrepreneur of their dreams.
+But they were all unusually emotional in episode 3 of series 17 (Sunday, August 25th) as a young Malaysian entrepreneur entered the show.

 Will Chew’s Malaysian chilli paste business, Mak Tok, is inspired by his mum’s recipe.
 Joyful but socially anxious Will was after the support of a Dragon to expand his family-run business into a global sauce brand.

 But while his personality shone, his pitch did not hit the right notes at times.
 However, it was enough to secure him one Dragons’ support!

 Here’s what happened when Will went on the hit BBC series with his chilli paste pitch and how to get your hands on the spicy sauce.

 Will Chew, originally from Penang, Malaysia, moved to the UK to study and now lives in Sheffield.

 From 2010 to 2013, Will studied for a BSc in Psychology from Lancaster University.
 He then studied for an MA in Psychology of Music at the University of Sheffield from 2014 to 2015.